What is a marshrutka?

 Don’t let marshrutkas scare you.
 They’re a fun part of the culture of eastern countries 🙂 Go there, it’s totally worth it.

 Check top things to see in Saint Petersburg, Russia and get your free printable guide.
-It will make your planning so much easier and it’s so stunning there 🙂 Also make sure you know how to organize a trip to Saint Petersburg.
+It will make your planning so much easier and it’s so stunning there 🙂 Also check how to organize a trip to Saint Petersburg and these 8 things you need to know before going to Russia.

 And if you found this post useful, please use the buttons below and share it on Facebook, Twitter or Google+!
 Thanks! 🙂